pH-7/GoodJsCode/readme.md

 Coding in a minimalist way is the best pattern you can follow.

 Each time you need to create a new feature or add something to a project, see how you can reduce the amount of code.
-There are so many ways to achieve the solution.
-And there is always a shorten and clearer version which should always be the chosen one.
-Think twice before starting writing your code what would be the simplest solution you can write.
+There are so many ways to achieve a solution.
+And there is always a shorten and cleaner version which should always be the chosen one.

+Think twice before starting writing your code.
+Ask yourself: “what would be the simplest and elegant solution I can write”, so that the written code can be well-maintained overtime and very easily understood by other developers who don't have the context in mind.

 Brain storm about it.
 Later, you will save much more time while writing your code.